emersonmellado/nodebcjan6_2020/css.md

   * bold: same as 700
   * lighter: one font weight lighter than the parent element (among the available weights of the font)
   * bolder: one font weight heavier than the parent element (among the available weights of the font)
-  * Number bettwen 100 & 900: numeric font weights for fonts that provide more than just normal and bold
+  * Number between 100 & 900: numeric font weights for fonts that provide more than just normal and bold
 * [MDN font-weight doc](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight)
 * [CSS tricks font-weight tutorial](https://css-tricks.com/almanac/properties/f/font-weight)